math0898/math0898/README.md

 ### Linux (Experienced)

 Linux plays a strong role in my daily life.
-My main desktop computer has been running Arch for well over a year and previously ran Ubuntu for a time before that.
+My main desktop computer has been running Arch for two years and previously ran Ubuntu for a time before that.
 Working with Arch, I've become very comfortable with the terminal and recovering my system from a broken state.
-At times there has been challenges without an adequate solution on Linux such as playing StarCraft II.
-To overcome these I've created a QEMU virtual machine running Windows 10 complete with a graphics card.
-The ease at which new software can be installed and updated in Linux alongside with tools such as ssh and rsync I've never looked back.
+At times there has been challenges such as playing Starcraft II.
+Frequently, Wine and Proton are sufficient solutions for these.
+The ease at which new software can be installed and updated in Linux alongside with tools such as ssh and rsync, for working with server projects, I've never looked back.

 ### Git (Experienced)